EmekaEnshinyan/Hacker-News-Article-Web-Viewer/README.md

 ##### Back End
 1. Using either a .zip download or clone, obtain the master files and folders
 2. make sure that port 8080 is the default and not being used
-3. Run through the editor's Build+Run command

 ##### Front End
-1. Move the folder
+1. Move the folder [frontend](https://github.com/EmekaEnshinyan/Hacker-News-Article-Web-Viewer/tree/master/HNCopy/frontend) to a separate directory.

 ## Running-The-Application
 1. Run the server through IntelliJ by compiling and running the program (you can test via Postman or type in **localhost:8080/hn/articles** in a browser)